 If there is one thing most of us struggle with, it is this: asking.
 We have this inherent habit of assuming the consequences of any situation we are about to tackle.
 Then we hold ourselves back.
 We do not realize the power of simply asking.

 Here’s the thing when you assume, as I learned long ago in my sales career, from one of my bosses.

 Assume is = ass | u | me

-We hesitate to ask for something simply because we think we will meet up with refusal.
+We hesitate to ask for something because we think we will meet up with refusal.
 How sad.
-We should take the example of children (the best salesmen, incidentally) in being persistent about getting what we want.
+We should follow the example of children (the best salesmen, incidentally) in being persistent about getting what we want.
 Unfortunately, as we grow up, we develop limiting beliefs that prevent us from reaching our full potential.

-I am guilty of limiting beliefs, too
+I suffer from limiting beliefs, too

-I felt bad, I felt angry and complained to my Mom.
+Sure, I felt bad.
+I was angry and complained to my Mom.
 She immediately urged me to find the bill and call the store.
 Now, this store is one of those super busy ones that drive you nuts on the phone making you repeat your problem to five different people times five.
 I grumbled, saying that those guys wouldn’t do anything about it and it wasn’t worth going all the way there to pick up the stuff, assuming, that is, they even believed me.